Cherry Dr. Pepper Cake

 As long as the outrageous cherry Dr. Pepper cake is stored correctly, it will last 4-6 months in the freezer.
 To thaw, place it in the fridge, and it will be ready to eat the next day.
 You can also set it on the counter for a little bit to speed it up.
 The texture may be a bit different than what it was when you originally made the cake, but it will still be delicious.

-Cherry Dr Pepper Cake
+Pin this delish Cherry Dr. Pepper Cake Recipe:

 - 1 box chocolate cake mix, (for best results use dry mix)